The Lute & Guitar Shop—The early years.

 At right is one of his more recent harpsichords.
 Ben was known for his engineering genius as well as his musicality.
 His instruments are sought after for their mechanical integrity as well as their beauty of tone and ease of playability.

 Ben designed and built a line of gemshorns, (soprano, alto, tenor, and bass) that were made from resin rather than cow's horn.
+The molds were all hand crafted from maple and cherry.
 The idea was that a resin instrument would overcome the tendency of natural horn to shrink and expand and become unplayable after a short time.
 They were each individually tuned to a Peterson strobe and finished with the sign of the Unicorn.
 These proved to be quite popular and are still in demand, although no longer made.
 They now fetch incredibly high prices on ebay.

 Ben also designed and built built a variety of early bowed stringed instruments, including the vielle shown here.
 He also made bows, copying historical bows found in museums.
 His cat, buddy, was relieved to learn that the "catgut" strings are not actually made from cats.